 Mmm.
 Just letting you know, as the vice-president of the club,

 I always get here early.
 Warren stepped up onto the porch, and

 Sechson moved out of the way to let him in.
 Warren looked Sechson

 up and down.
-Instead of the medieval clothing he was wearing
+Instead of the medieval clothing he wore earlier, the

-earlier, the Bori had on dark cargo pants, a white shirt with a
+Bori had on dark cargo pants, a white shirt with a collar, and no

 Hey uh, do you have a problem with leaving your shoes at the

 Nah, that’s fine.
 Kenji’ll probably like that.
 Warren